doguilmak/Object-Detection-with-Faster-R-CNN/README.md

 <br>

-<p>In the following two labs, you will use <i>Faster R-CNN</i> for prediction.
+<p>In the following lab, you will use <i>Faster R-CNN</i> for prediction.
 You will train an <i>SSD</i> model, even though <i>SSD</i> is considerably faster than other methods, it will still take a long time to train.
 Therefore we will train most of the model for you, and you will train the model for the last few iterations.</p>

 <br>